DB-ERRSA/errsa-mc-knowledgebase/docs/getting-started.md

 # Getting Started

-This page orients new developers and administrators to the ERRSA Minecraft server.
-Read this fully before making **any** changes.
+How the ERRSA MC server is structured, where systems live, and how changes are made safely.
+!!!
+You are not expected to memorize this page
+You are expected to know where answers live and when to escalate
 ---

 ## Purpose
-The ERRSA MC Wiki is a technical knowledgebase that documents how the server is built, how plugins behave, and how systems are intended to function.
-It is not a replacement for the official ERRSA Minecraft Staff Documentation, which defines rules, expectations, authority, and disciplinary procedures.
-When questions involve conduct, punishment, or policy, the Staff Documentation is the source of truth.
-When questions involve plugins, permissions, configurations, or server behavior, this wiki is the source of truth.
+This page orients new ERRSA MC committee members, admins, and developers to how the server is built and operated.
+It provides a high-level overview of systems, access, and workflows before any technical changes are made.

 ---

 ## Who this is for

-- Incoming ERRSA MC admins
+- Incoming ERRSA MC committee members
-- Developers maintaining plugins, configs, or infrastructure
-- Officers taking over server ownership or finances

-If you are only moderating in-game, you likely do **not** need this page (helpful to know).
+- Admins and Developers assuming operational responsibility

+## Who can skip most of this

+- Moderators acting only in-game
+- Staff not responsible for server configuration
 ---

 ## System overview (high level)

-- **Game server**: Minecraft (Paper)
+- **Game server:** Minecraft (Paper)
-- **Host**: Apex Hosting
+- **Hosting provider:** Apex Hosting
-- **Management panel**: Apex Panel
+- **Management panel:** Apex Panel
-- **Database access**: phpMyAdmin (via Apex)
+- **Database:** MySQL (via phpMyAdmin)
-- **Permissions**: LuckPerms
+- **Permissions:** LuckPerms
-- **Source of truth**: This knowledgebase
+- **Source of truth:** This wiki

 ---

-## Where things live

-### Hosting
+## Hosting Operations
-- **Provider**: Apex Hosting

 - **Access**: Admins, Developers, MC Lead, and ERRSA Exec

 - **Primary responsibilities**:
   - Server uptime
   - File access
   - Backups
   - Database hosting

-!!! tip
-    Never share Apex credentials outside approved ERRSA admins.

 ---